Follow us on a culinary tour of the Dominican Republic and learn about our regional cuisines, and what they have to offer.

-The occasional visitor could be forgiven for thinking that because the Dominican Republic is a small country we have no regional cuisines.
-Up to a point, this is not far from the truth, but to any Dominican it is obvious that each region is best known for certain dishes.
+The occasional visitor could be forgiven for thinking that because this a small country, there are no regional cuisines in the Dominican Republic.
+Up to a point, this is not far from the truth, but to any Dominican, it is obvious that each region is best known for certain dishes.

-The northwestern region of the Dominican Republic, known to Dominicans as "La Linea" (the border) is an area with impressive coasts, beautiful beaches of golden sand, tropical desert forests, cacti and mesquite covered hills and salt plains.
+The northwestern region of the Dominican Republic, known to Dominicans as "La Linea" (the border) is an area with impressive coasts, beautiful beaches of golden sand, tropical desert forests, cacti, and mesquite-covered hills.

-Oregano grows wild in the area and the large goat population that feeds on it, allegedly seasoning themselves as they walk and breathe, are the best known part of its cuisine.
-The flagship dish of the northwest is chivo liniero (or picante), a dish consisting of braised, spicy goat seasoned with aromatic herbs and abundant oregano.
+Oregano grows wild in the area and the large goat population that feeds on it --purportedly seasoning themselves as they walk and breathe-- is the best known part of its cuisine.
+The flagship dish of the northwest is chivo liniero (or picante), a dish consisting of braised, spicy goat, seasoned with aromatic herbs and abundant oregano.

 In the coastal area there is a small but important fishing industry.
 Seafood dishes, especially lambí (conch) are very popular.

 Santo Domingo and the southeast have always been a magnet for immigrants, which has left an imprint on the region's cuisine.
-At the end of the ninetieth century a wave of immigrants from the Middle East arrived on our shores and settled mainly in San Pedro de Macorís and Santo Domingo.
-Kipes and tipili are descendants of the Lebanese kibbeh and tabouleh.
-Our niños envueltos and arroz con fideos evolved from the Egyptian malfouf mahshi and ruz bil shereya respectively.
+At the end of the ninetieth century, a wave of immigrants from the Middle East arrived on our shores and settled mainly in San Pedro de Macorís and Santo Domingo.

-Another group of immigrants who settled in the southeast were the “cocolos", freed blacks from the British Caribbean, and who gave San Pedro guavaberry, an alcoholic beverage, and johnny cake, which we turned into yaniqueques.
+Another group of immigrants who settled in the southeast was "cocolos", freed slaves from the British Caribbean, and who gave San Pedro guavaberry, an alcoholic beverage, and johnnycake, which we turned into yaniqueques.